hodlsimulator/WidgetWeaver/WidgetWeaver/README.md

 3) **Reduce nowcast cost (stay inside the guardrails)**

 - Lower the tuned values in `Shared/WidgetWeaverWeatherTemplateNowcastChart.swift`:
-  - `fuzzSpeckleBudget`
   - `maxDenseSamples`
+  - dissipation width/strength (erosion band width, number of passes)
+  - disable “outer dust” in widgets
-  - `fuzzHazeStrength` (ideally keep haze at 0 in widgets)
+  - keep any haze at 0 in widgets
-  - `fuzzWidthFraction` / `fuzzWidthPixelsClamp`
-- Confirm the renderer still clamps budgets in `Shared/RainForecastSurfaceRenderer.swift`.
+- Confirm the renderer stays bounded in `Shared/RainForecastSurfaceRenderer.swift`.

 4) **Last resort recovery**